If you’re wondering how to dispose of Exacto knife blades then this article will show you exactly what to do.

 If you have extra X-acto blades, consider finding a sealed container to store them in.
 This can be a plastic or glass jar with a lid, or any other homemade container.
 This is important to do so that you or someone else will not be harmed if they accidentally grab them, bump them, or drop them.
 You can also store new and used blades in a locked cabinet, box, or toolbox.

-How Often Should I Replace The Blade On My X-acto Knife?
+How Often Should I Replace My X-acto Knife Blade?

 The X-acto knife was designed to replace the blade instead of the entire knife when it looses its edge.
 The knife itself can last for many years of use, and will only need to replaced if it breaks or is damaged in some way.
 The twist metal cap could become lose over time and not hold a blade, which means a new knife is necessary.